fahadaz/Force-dotNet-RecuritingApp/README.md

   }
 }
 ```
-* Use heroku build pack https://github.com/heroku/dotnet-buildpack to create a new heroku application.
+* Use heroku build pack https://github.com/heroku/dotnet-buildpack to create a new heroku application and deploy the code.

 Thats it!